YOOX NET-A-PORTER GROUP ANNOUNCES FUR-FREE POLICY

 Initiative highlights commitment to managing environmental impact responsibly

-MILAN (6 JUNE 2017) – YOOX NET-A-PORTER GROUP (YNAP), the world’s leading online luxury fashion retailer, has today announced that it is adopting a fur free policy that will exclude all items and accessories made from animal fur.
+6 June 2017 – YOOX NET-A-PORTER GROUP (YNAP), the world’s leading online luxury fashion retailer, has today announced that it is adopting a fur free policy that will exclude all items and accessories made from animal fur.

 This policy, which applies to all of the Group’s multi-brand online stores: NET-A-PORTER, MR PORTER, YOOX and THE OUTNET, is a further development highlighting the Group’s commitment to managing environmental impact responsibly as stated in its Sustainability Report 2016.

 Its implementation builds on a long-standing relationship with The Humane Society of the United States (HSUS), Humane Society International (HSI) and Lega Anti Vivisezione (LAV).

 YNAP has also joined the international Fur Free Retailer Program supported by the Fur Free Alliance, an international coalition of leading animal and environmental protection organizations worldwide.

 The commitment ensures that YNAP’s multi-brand online stores promote commercial policies in-line with animal rights.
 YNAP will continue to work closely with HSUS, HSI, LAV, and other leading animal and environmental protection organizations to keep the Group continually updated about fur and ethical sourcing.